Why Pet Screening is Always a Good Idea

 Pet Rental History

 The fourth step is to check the pet's rental history, if available.
 You can request references from previous landlords or property managers about the animal.
 The references could include valuable information such as wether a dog chews on the property or a cat scratches walls.
-These references can provide valuable insight into the animal's behaviour in a rental setting.
+These references can provide valuable insight into the pets behaviour in a rental setting, that a tenant may not be able to provide.

 What are the Benefits of Pet Screenings?

 Pet screenings offers a lot of benefits for landlords.
-With a simple process, you can offer a pet-friendly property and get an edge in the market.
-Further, you can also make sure that your prospective tenants pets aren’t responsible for creating a nuisance.
+With a simple pet screening process, you can offer pet-friendly property's to pet owners and get an edge in the market, .
+Further, landlords can also make sure that your prospective tenants pets aren’t responsible for creating a nuisance.
 Here are a few other benefits:

 Reduces Chances of Aggressive Behaviour

 Pet screening can help to reduce the chances of liability.
 If you allow a problem pet into your rental property, you could be held liable if the pet's behavior causes injuries to another person.
-By screening pets ahead of time, landlords can identify potential liabilities and make sure that only well-behaved animals are allowed into their rentals.
+By screening tenants pets ahead of time, landlords can identify potential pet liabilities and make sure that only well-behaved pets are allowed into their rentals.

 Reduces Property Damage